-Focus group participants noted that despite much effort the arts workforce is predominantly white.
+Focus group participants noted that despite considerable effort by many organizations to recruit people of color, the arts workforce remains predominantly white.
 Organizations are aware that they must make inclusive hiring a priority, but they have not been seeing results.
-Various reasons were posited, including a reliance on grant-funded positions, low salaries and few opportunities for career advancement, and rising credential requirements.
+Various reasons were posited, including a reliance on grant-funded positions, low salaries, few opportunities for career advancement, and rising credential requirements.
 Focus group participants also discussed how diversity is not a box to check and building an inclusive workplace takes more in-depth work than improved hiring practices.

 To understand more about the demographic makeup of the Hartford arts workforce, SMU DataArts fielded a survey in the fall of 2018.
-Invited to participate were 391 organizations from HFPG's 29-town region and 145 individual artists.
-After 14 weeks in the field, the survey yielded 700 individual responses, representing 63 organizations.
+The survey yielded 700 individual responses, representing 63 organizations and 88 artists.
 Among these, 494 responses from 44 organizations could be analyzed on the basis of organizational discipline and budget size.
-The survey explored demographics across the following dimensions: race/ethnicity, country of origin, age, disability status, gender, and LGBTQ status.
 TDC found comparable demographic statistics to give the survey findings context.